zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 ## Objective

-Section 4.1 of [RFC 1034] specifies that there must be at least minimum two name servers for a domain.
+Section 4.1 of [RFC 1034] specifies that there must be a minimum of two name servers for a domain.
 This test is done to verify this condition.

-The RFC ([RFC 1034]) pre-dates IPv6.
-Sinces IPv4 and IPv6 work as separate networks, this test case has been extended to test for for two name servers that resolv into IPv4 addresses and IPv6 addresses respectively.
+The RFC ([RFC 1034]) predates IPv6.
+Since IPv4 and IPv6 work as separate networks, this test case has been extended to test for two name servers that resolve into IPv4 addresses and IPv6 addresses respectively.

 ## Inputs

-The domain name to be tested ("child zone").
+The domain name to be tested ("Child Zone").

 ## Ordered description of steps to be taken to execute the test case

- 1. Using [Method2], obtain the complete set of the names of the name servers from parent for the *child zone* (distinct NS records).
+ 1. Using [Method2], obtain the complete set of names of the name servers from parent for the *Child Zone* (distinct NS records).

  2. Count the name server names:
     1. If zero or one, emit *NOT_ENOUGH_NS_PARENT*.
     2. If two or more, emit *ENOUGH_NS_PARENT*.

- 3. Obtain the IP addresses for the set of the name servers from parent for the *child zone*.
+ 3. Obtain the IP addresses for the set of name servers from the parent for the *Child Zone*.

  4. Count the number of name server names that resolve into at least one IPv4
-    addresse:
+    address:
     1. If zero, emit *NO_IPV4_NS_PARENT*.
     2. If one, emit *NOT_ENOUGH_IPV4_NS_PARENT*.
     3. If two or more, emit *ENOUGH_IPV4_NS_PARENT*.

  5. Count the number of name server names that resolve into at least one IPv6
-    addresse:
+    address:
     1. If zero, emit *NO_IPV6_NS_PARENT*.
     2. If one, emit *NOT_ENOUGH_IPV6_NS_PARENT*.
     3. If two or more, emit *ENOUGH_IPV6_NS_PARENT*.

- 6. Using [Method3], obtain the complete set of the names of the name servers from the *child zone* for the *child zone*.
+ 6. Using [Method3], obtain the complete set of names of the name servers from the *Child Zone* for the *Child Zone*.

  7. Count the name server names:
     1. If zero or one, emit *NOT_ENOUGH_NS_CHILD*.
     2. If two or more, emit *ENOUGH_NS_CHILD*.

- 8. Using [Method4], obtain the IP addresses for the in-bailiwick name servers from the *child zone* for the *child zone*.
+ 8. Using [Method4], obtain the IP addresses for the in-bailiwick name servers from the *Child Zone* for the *Child Zone*. **(Suggest that we find a more common word than "bailiwick" to raise readability.)**

- 9. Using [Method5], obtain the IP addresses for the out-of-bailiwick name servers for the *child zone*.
+ 9. Using [Method5], obtain the IP addresses for the out-of-bailiwick name servers for the *Child Zone*. **(Suggest that we find a more common word than "bailiwick" to raise readability.)**

 10. Count the number of name server names that resolve into at least one IPv4
-    addresse:
+    address:
     1. If zero, emit *NO_IPV4_NS_CHILD*.
     2. If one, emit *NOT_ENOUGH_IPV4_NS_CHILD*.
     3. If two or more, emit *ENOUGH_IPV4_NS_CHILD*.

 11. Count the number of name server names that resolve into at least one IPv6
-    addresse:
+    address:
     1. If zero, emit *NO_IPV6_NS_CHILD*.
     2. If one, emit *NOT_ENOUGH_IPV6_NS_CHILD*.
     3. If two or more, emit *ENOUGH_IPV6_NS_CHILD*.